Analyzing the Impact of Demand Response on Short-Circuit Current via a Unit Commitment Model: Methodologies and Models

 \subsection{SCC Constrained UC Model with DR}

-The objective of this UC model is to minimize the social cost, that is, the sum of system operation cost and the energy payment for users.
-With the inclusion of SCC constraints and the flexible load through DR, the dispatch model is established as follows:
+The objective of this UC is to minimize the total cost, that is, the sum of the system operating cost and the energy payments borne by users.
+With the inclusion of SCC constraints and the flexible load through DR, the UC is established as follows:

-where the system operating costs are represented in \eqref{eq:primal_obj}, including the no-load costs, marginal generation costs, start-up/shut-down costs of SGs.
+where the system operating costs are represented in \eqref{eq:primal_obj}, including the no-load, marginal generation and startup/shutdown costs of SGs.
 Eq.~\eqref{eq:primal_cons_power_balance} is the supply-demand power balance.
-Eq.~\eqref{eq:primal_cons_SG_output} indicates generation limits for SGs.
-Eqs.~\eqref{eq:primal_cons_positive}-\eqref{eq:primal_cons_sh_cost_lb} express start-up/shut-down costs of SGs.
+Eq.~\eqref{eq:primal_cons_SG_output} bounds output of SGs.
+Eqs.~\eqref{eq:primal_cons_positive}-\eqref{eq:primal_cons_sh_cost_lb} define startup/shutdown costs of SGs.
 Eq.~\eqref{eq:primal_cons_wt} gives generation limits for IBR.
-Eq.~\eqref{eq:binary_SGs} specifies the binary nature of the UC decisions.
+Eq.~\eqref{eq:binary_SGs} specifies the binary nature of UC decisions.